PIA VPN review

 It’s also worth noting that all the Private Internet Access apps offer OpenVPN and WireGuard protocols, while the iOS app also supports IKEv2/IPsec.

-The Windows desktop application of PIA VPN is slick and easy to navigate.
+The PIA Windows app installs quickly and without fuss.
+Once launched, it opens up a simple and easy-to-navigate interface.
 The main window lets you manage the VPN connection, while the Settings window allows you to customize the VPN to your needs.
 You can also customize whether the app will be in light or dark modes.

 I like the fact that the main window displays a lot of information about your connection like the protocol, encryption, port, and authentication cipher.
 It also includes a connection speed graph with a counter that tracks the amount of data you sent and received during the VPN session.

 It’s also nice that you can snooze the VPN for a specified amount of time.
-However, We find it a bit inconvenient that there’s no map to choose a server from, as trying to select a server from a list is not as intuitive.
-You'll get a big button which when pressed will connect to a nearby location automatically.
+However, I find it a bit inconvenient that there’s no map to choose a server from, as trying to select a server from a list is not as intuitive.
+You'll get a big button which, when pressed, will connect to a nearby location automatically.

 There’s one more thing you should know.
 Under the General tab, there’s the option to choose how the app is displayed on your screen (Attached to Tray/Window).
 Even though the default setting is Attached to Tray, we suggest you switch to Window as soon as possible – the former option makes the app automatically close as soon as you click outside it.
 Also, the Settings window is displayed behind the main tab, obscuring the view.

-The app for Mac looks almost identical to the Windows application.
-Most of the features are there, including split tunneling, port forwarding, and the kill switch.
-The app was working smoothly and didn't crash once, which was a nice change after the Windows experience.
+The PIA app for Mac is just as easy to install as the one for Windows, and the app opens up an interface that looks almost identical.
+Most of the features are there, including port forwarding, and the kill switch.
+Split tunneling is available for the pre-Moneterey Mac version, so it’s not available on devices released after 2021.
+During my tests, the app was working smoothly and didn't crash once, which was a nice change after the Windows experience.

 The application offers the same features as its Windows and macOS counterparts.
 However, the split tunneling feature is more complicated, because you need to be acquainted with the basics of the Linux filesystem to be able to use it.
 On the other hand, it has an additional option for virtual machines.